thetiger/Dating-Site/readme.md

 3. Profile Customisation
 4. Messaging

-This project is no longer under development and is provided as-is.
+This project is provided as-is.

 Written in PHP/MySQLI/HTML5/CSS3/Bootstrap.